 The Roca Honda Project is located in the Southwestern Mountains - Augustine Plains Intrastate Air Quality Control Region in Northwestern NM.
-The entire area has been classified by the U.S.

-EPA as National Ambient Air Quality Standards (NAAQS) attainment area (EPA 2007a).
-Further, there are no Prevention of Significant Deterioration (PSD) Class I areas in Northwestern NM (EPA 2007b).
-Total suspended particulate matter (TSP) is an additional regulated air constituent of air quality concern in New Mexico.
+The entire area has been classified by the U.S. EPA as National Ambient Air Quality Standards (NAAQS) attainment area (EPA 2007a).
+The Clean Air Act of 1990 required EPA to set NAAQS for six criteria pollutants considered harmful to public health and the environment.
+An "attainment area," for any of the air pollutants, is an area which is shown by monitored data or air quality modeling not to exceed the ambient air quality standard for such pollutant.
+Further, there are no Prevention of Significant Deterioration Class I areas in Northwestern NM (EPA 2007b).
+Total suspended particulate (TSP) matter is an additional regulated air constituent of air quality concern in New Mexico.
 Natural sources of TSP in the area typically include wind-blown dust and vehicle traffic on unpaved roads.